fennel-ai/client/docs/pages/concepts/pipeline.md

 The ONLY constraint on the pipeline topology is that `aggregate` has to be the terminal node i.e. it's not allowed to compose any other operator on the output of `aggregate` operator.
-This very limited constraint allows Fennel to significantly reduce costs/perf of pipelines.
+This constraint allows Fennel to significantly reduce costs/perf of pipelines.
 And it's possible that even this constraint will be removed in the future.